MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 You can scope your interactive mode to a specific command group like `vm` or `vm image`.
 When you do, all commands are interpreted in that scope.
-It's a great shorthand if you're doing all of your work in that command group.
+It's a great shorthand if you're doing all your work in that command group.

 Instead of typing these commands: